dldf/JSpromises/README.md

 # JSpromises
-Taking a zyBook example of JavaScript Promises through a four steps:
+Taking a zyBook example of JavaScript Promises through four steps:

 1. set up a basic fn that returns a promise
 2. adding argument data to the resolve and reject states